kpage/gradle-node-plugin-git-bash-issue/README.md

 npm ERR! code 1
 :yarnSetup FAILED
 ```

+On Windows 10 in cmd.exe, 'yarnSetup' runs successfully.
+However, when run in git bash, the 'yarnSetup' task fails when trying to shell out to node because it is not on the path.

 This command should use the node that is auto-downloaded by gradle-node-plugin.
 But the path is not correctly set in git bash.
 If you don't have node globally installed, you will see the error.